ovuruska/django-api-server/capacity/MONTHLY.md

 Response
 --------

 The API returns a JSON array containing the capacity details for each day of the specified month.
-Each day includes the date (in `dd/mm/YYYY` format), morning capacity, and afternoon capacity.
+Each day includes the date (in `YYYY-mm-dd` format), morning capacity, and afternoon capacity.

 ### Example Response